openedx/openedx-aspects/docs/administator/reference/index.rst

 Configure Aspects for Production
 ********************************
-To have more information about the diferent posibilities that you have with Aspects, please visit the `Production Configuration Documents <production_configuration>`_
+To have more information about the different possibilities that you have with Aspects, please visit the `Production Configuration Documents <https://docs.openedx.org/projects/openedx-aspects/en/latest/technical_documentation/how-tos/production_configuration.html>`_.